maclarel/photo-app/README.md

 Photo upload/management app using Rails 6 with Bootstrap for [The Complete Ruby on Rails Developer Course](https://github.udemy.com/course/the-complete-ruby-on-rails-developer-course).

-This features interactive user sign-up and profile management using `Devise` as well as API integration with `stripe.com/` for user payments*.
+This features interactive user sign-up and profile management using `Devise`, email distribution via SendGrid, and API integration with `stripe.com/` for user payments*.
 This also implements restricted image uploads (max 5MB) and dynamic resizing.

 To run: